tyler-smith/snowglobe/spec/snowglobe.md

 # Acknowledgments

-Thanks to [Amaury Séchet (deadalnix)](https://keybase.io/deadalnix) for the base idea of pre-concensus and using Avalanche to implement it, as well as the intial vote accumulator logic and code.
+Thanks to [Amaury Séchet (deadalnix)](https://keybase.io/deadalnix) for the base idea of pre-consensus and using Avalanche to implement it, as well as the initial vote accumulator logic and code.

 Thanks to [Chris Pacia (cpacia)](https://keybase.io/chrispacia) for wiring the initial Avalanche code into bchd as a base for pre-consensus.